Year 6

 Music – Monday mornings

-P.E. with Hayley – Tuesday afternoons
+P.E. with our Sports Coach – Tuesday afternoons

 Thank you for your continued support,

-Miss Jarman, Mrs Flint and Mrs Radley
+Miss Jarman, Miss Halton and Mrs Radley